-In most cases, symptoms of NF1 are mild, allowing patients to live normal and productive lives.
-However, it can also be debilitating and in some cases life-threatening.
-NF can lead to problems within various systems, organs and functions of the body including:
+In most cases, symptoms of NF1 are relatively mild, allowing patients to live normal and productive lives.
+However, the disorder can also be debilitating and, in some cases, life-threatening.
+NF1 can lead to problems within various systems, organs and functions of the body including:

 - Skin, bone and eye abnormalities

 - Optic nerve and other brain tumors